msinton/random/Scala-3/blog.md

 If you (and your team) are anything like me (and mine) then hopefully this will be relevant to you!

-## Introduction
+# Introduction
 First of all I want to say a huge thank you to the folks who have been working hard on Scala 3 and that I’m excited to start enjoying the benefits in my everyday work.

-Scala 3 is built on a new foundation called **DOTTY**.
-The name **DOTTY** comes from [Dependent Object Types (DOT)](http://lampwww.epfl.ch/~amin/dot/fool.pdf) which is the calculus for path-dependent types.
-The important take-away is that after 8 years of experience refining Scala, the team behind the language have specifically designed DOTTY to model a Scala-like language and become a strong new foundation that will enable Scala to be the language they want it to be.
+Scala 3 is built on a new foundation called **Dotty**.
+The name **Dotty** comes from [Dependent Object Types (DOT)](http://lampwww.epfl.ch/~amin/dot/fool.pdf) which is the calculus for path-dependent types.
+The important take-away is that after 8 years of experience refining Scala, the team behind the language have specifically designed Dotty to model a Scala-like language and become a strong new foundation that will enable Scala to be the language they want it to be.
 DOT is also **simpler** than the previous foundation, and places emphasis on accessibility and safety.

-## 1 Dropped and changed features - some "warts" removed
+# Dropped and changed features - some "warts" removed

-### Automatic Eta Expansion
+## Automatic Eta Expansion

 This makes me so happy! 😄